-- Authenticating the DCAS server: The DCAS client always authenticates the DCAS server.
-This requires that the DCAS client sent the client's z/OS application ID and user ID to the DCAS server. - Authenticating the DCAS client: The DCAS client uses a key pair and certificate to authenticate to the DCAS server.
+Authenticating the DCAS server: The DCAS client always authenticates the DCAS server.
+This requires that the DCAS client sent the client's z/OS application ID and user ID to the DCAS server.

+Authenticating the DCAS client: The DCAS client uses a key pair and certificate to authenticate to the DCAS server.
 Different authentication level (levels of strictness) can be configured for the DCAS client's authentication to the DCAS server.

-Authentication levels
+Authentication Levels

-Choose client authentication level 1, 2, or 3.
+Choose client authentication Level 1, 2, or 3.

-LEVEL 1
+Level 1

 With Level 1 authentication, the DCAS server verifies the client's identity using the TLS key database file.
-This file must contain both the DCAS server and client certificates.
+This file must contain the following certificates: